oras-project/artifacts-spec/scenarios.md

 ## Artifact Graph Example

 The fictional Wabbit Networks software company distributes network monitoring software.
 They wish to distribute a signed container image, with a signed SBoM.
-To support end users pulling their network monitoring software from public registries into privately managed environments, Wabbit Networks publishes a graph of signed artifacts using ORAS Artifacts.
+To support end users pulling their network monitoring software from public registries into privately managed environments, Wabbit Networks publishes a graph of signed artifacts.

 ### Example Image

-The `net-monitor:v1` image contains a config and a collection of layers, as defined by the [oci.image.manifest spec][oci-image-manifest-spec].
+The `net-monitor:v1` container image consists of a `config` and a collection of `layers`, as defined by the [oci.image][oci-image-manifest-spec] spec.

 ![OCI Image](./media/net-monitor-image.svg)

-The `net-monitor:v1` image is persisted as an `oci.image.manifest`, with a unique digest.
+The `net-monitor:v1` container image is persisted as an `oci.image.manifest`, with a unique digest.

 - **repository**: `net-monitor`
 - **digest**: `sha256:73c803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c333`
 - **tag**: `:v1`
 > **NOTE:** There is no change to the existing image-spec 1.0 format.
+The image may be persisted with `oci.image.manifest` or `docker.manifest` schemas.
 This example highlights what already exists.
   ```json
   {
     "schemaVersion": 2,